Asanda Hadebe: Mamelodi Sundowns Ladies

 Hadebe scored her first goal in a 5-0 away game win against Richmond United when she opened the scoring in the 32nd minute on 20 April 2024.
 She scored her second goal for Sundowns Ladies in the 7-1 win over City Lads on 1 May 2024.

-International career

 Hadebe made her senior debut during the 2022 Women's Africa Cup of Nations Qualifiers against Mozambique in October 2021 at the age of 16 providing an assist on debut.